Interviews, speeches, videos, and talks

 Nanabhay talks about the four ways that journalism organizations can make money: selling to audiences through subscriptions or membership; selling advertising; offering unique services such as data, events, and training; and donor funds.
 “The most important thing you can do,” Nanabhay says, “is to have clarity around your revenue – really knowing what you are selling and how you are going to bring that money in.”

-Vertical media company Digiday hit 10 years of age last year.
+Vertical media company hit 10 years of age last year.
 As they enter their teenage years, we asked President and Editor-in-Chief Brian Morrissey for tips on sustainable, profitable growth.